Welcome to

 Pay attention to the UV index: The UV index measures the UV radiation expected to reach the earth’s surface when the sun is highest in the sky (around midday.)
 It can range from 0–12.

-You can find local UV index forecasts on the Environmental Protection Agency (EPA) website.
+If you live in the United States, you can find local UV index forecasts on the Environmental Protection Agency (EPA) website.
 Enter your ZIP code or use the mobile app.

 Stay in the shade: Find shade when UV rays are most intense.
 But shade does not offer complete sun protection.
 Continue to use sunscreen.